Anchor chain speaker level subwoofer input cable - selected lengths

 This low passed mono line level signal now represents any bass content that may be coming from either the left, the right, or both channels, from the left/right high level outputs of your stereo power amplifier.

-The custom terminations that turn this RCA cable into an Anchor Chain cable are solid copper pins.
-These copper pins are specially designed to facilitate bi-wiring with any conventional multi way binding post terminals found on the back of the speaker or the back of the amplifier.* which, in the case of a subwoofer amplifier's inputs, are the signal inputs/outputs of this line level signal connection that actually exists between the subwoofer amplifier's inputs and the outputs of your stereo amp.
+The custom terminations that turn this RCA cable into an Anchor chain cable are just as simple as the reinforced solid copper pins I terminate the cable with.
+These copper pins are specially designed to facilitate bi-wiring with any conventional multi-way binding post terminals found on the back of the speaker or the back of a typical hifi amplifier.* which, in the case of a subwoofer amplifier's inputs, are the signal inputs/outputs of this line level signal connection that actually exists between the subwoofer amplifier's inputs and the outputs of your stereo amp.

-Hookup of this cable into your system is accomplished via insertion of the copper pin connectors of the Anchor Chain wire into the through hole (screw down) connection points on the multi way binding posts which are on the backs of our speakers (these binding posts are also similar to the kinds of binding posts that are typically found on the back of your stereo amplifier).
-The thicker speaker wire signal going to the fullrange loudspeakers is uninterrupted by bi-wiring the anchor chain connection, as the second, outer insertion hole is employed for the connection of the speaker level banana plugs into the binding posts.
-(The banana plug terminations found on our Main Sheet Cable perfectly fit the binding posts in the backs of our speakers),
+Hookup of this cable into your system is accomplished via insertion of the copper pin connectors of the Anchor chain wire into the through hole (screw down) connection points on the multi-way binding posts which are on the backs of Blumenstein speakers (these binding posts are also similar to the kinds of binding posts that are typically found on the back of your stereo amplifier).
+The thicker speaker wire signal going to the full-range loudspeakers is uninterrupted by bi-wiring the anchor chain connection, as the second, outer insertion hole is employed for the connection of the speaker level banana plugs into the binding posts.
+(The banana plug terminations found on the Main Sheet Cable perfectly fit the binding posts in the backs of speakers),

-*Biwiring Anchor Chain and Mainsheet cables to the binding posts can also be done from the binding posts that are on the rear of the stereo amplifier - it will sound exactly the same as the other way of biwiring the cables from the binding posts on the rear of the speaker.
+*Biwiring Anchor chain and Mainsheet cables to the binding posts can also be done from the binding posts that are on the rear of the full range speakers as shown in this picture - it will sound exactly the same as the other way of biwiring the cables - from the stereo amplifier.

-**If you are using high level inputs into a subwoofer from another manufacturer, we think that you will hear a drastic improvement by upgrading to the use of Anchor Chain cables in your system.
-Our cable is purpose built and thoroughly researched for this kind of connection in a way that no other cable that we are aware of is.
-You can only get anything like the Anchor Chain here at Blumenstein Audio.
+**If you are already using high-level inputs into a subwoofer from another manufacturer in your stereo system, I think that you will hear a drastic improvement by upgrading to Anchor chain cables in your system.
+My cable is purpose built and thoroughly researched for this kind of connection in a way that no other cable that I am aware of is.
+You can only get a design like the Anchor Chain here at Blumenstein Audio.

-Why is Blumenstein Audio committed to driving the high level inputs of a subwoofer amplifier properly?
-We feel that the high level inputs of subwoofer amplifiers are generally the best to drive (not the low level inputs) because each different stereo power amplifier out there has a unique way of presenting the bass content of a recording.
-Locking the subwoofer amplifier's inputs firmly down to the unique (often desirable) way that your stereo amplifier may have of presenting bass material in recordings.
-This is especially true, the higher and higher end your stereo amplifier becomes.
-However, the advantages of the high level hookup method are quickly lost with inferior, high-capacitive - typical speaker cable that is used for what is actually a low-current, high input impedance connection.
-This is where our Low Capacitance, Anchor Chain High Level input cable comes in.
+Why is Blumenstein Audio committed to driving the high-level inputs of a subwoofer amplifier properly?
+I feel that the high-level inputs of subwoofer amplifiers are generally the best set of inputs to drive (as opposed to the low-level inputs, which are a close runner up) because each different stereo power amplifier out there has a unique way of presenting the bass content of a recording.
+Anchoring the subwoofer amplifier's inputs firmly down to the unique (often desirable) way that your stereo amplifier may have of presenting bass material in recordings is beneficial for sound quality.
+This is especially true the higher and higher end your stereo amplifier becomes.